The Royal Society is committed to protecting and respecting your privacy.

 The Royal Society uses personal data submitted by users of our grants management and awards system, Flexi-Grant®, for the following purposes:

-We may publish details of successful grants and awards, and their outputs, including your name, employing host organisation, project title, summary of the award, scientific abstracts, lay summaries, and the value of your award on our public website, or via publically available databases or other publications, some of which may be accessible from outside of the EEA.
+We may publish details of successful grants and awards, and their outputs, including your name, employing host organisation, project title, summary of the award, scientific abstracts, lay summaries, and the value of your award on our public website, or via publicly available databases or other publications, some of which may be accessible from outside of the UK and the EEA.

 We may contact you for your consent to use information relating to you or your grant in the promotion of the Royal Society’s programmes for example in the form of case studies, blog post and other similar activities.